bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 ```

 The `pure` keyword here is a declaration that the term, when used as a
-constructor, has no side-effects.
+constructor, has no side effects.
 Declaring an external constructor on
 a pure term is a promise by the ISLE programmer that the external Rust
-function we are naming (here `u32_fallible_add`) has no side-effects
+function we are naming (here `u32_fallible_add`) has no side effects
 and is thus safe to invoke during the match phase of a rule, when we
 have not committed to a given rule yet.

-When an internal constructor body is generated for a term that is pure
+When an internal constructor body is generated for a pure term
 (i.e., if we had `(rule (u32_fallible_add x y) ...)` in our program
 after the above declaration instead of the `extern`), the right-hand
 side expression of each rule that rewrites the term is also checked